biancaat/Asky/README.md

 - I am in the process of converting EJS to React.
 - General optimizations for progressive rendering
-- Eventually, I want to find a way to incorporate the Twilio API
+- Eventually, I want to incorporate the Twilio API

 ---

 # Tech used

-JavaScript, Node, Express, EJS, MongoDB, PassportJS, Tailwind, Bootstrap, CSS, HTML
+JavaScript, Node, Express, MongoDB, EJS, PassportJS, Tailwind, Bootstrap, CSS, HTML

 ---